University of Douai: Establishment of the university (1559)

-As part of a broader program to consolidate the Spanish Low Countries, a university was established in Douai by Philip II between 1559 and 1562, serving as a counterpart to Leuven University, founded in 1426.
+As part of a larger program to consolidate the Spanish Low Countries, a university was established in Douai by Philip II between 1559 and 1562.
+The university was a counterpart to Leuven University, founded in 1426.
 The foundation was confirmed by a papal bull issued by Pope Paul IV on 31 July 1559 and reaffirmed by Pope Pius IV on 6 January 1560.
 Philip II's letters patent, dated 19 January 1561, authorized the creation of five faculties: Theology, Canon Law, Civil Law, Medicine, and Arts.

 The university's formal inauguration took place on 5 October 1562, marked by a public procession of the Blessed Sacrament and a sermon delivered in the marketplace by François Richardot, the Bishop of Arras.
 The institution's first chancellor was Richard Smith, an Englishman.

-Recent studies increasingly recognize the 16th-century foundation of the University of Douai as an important institution of its time.
-Efforts are underway to reconstruct a comprehensive portrait of various aspects of its history, including detailed prosopographies of its professors and students, particularly during its Habsburg period.

 College du Roi (1562), College d'Anchin (1568) and College de Marchiennes (1570)

 The first university college established in Douai was the "Collège du Roi" (King's College), which opened in 1562.
 A second college was founded in 1564 but was later replaced by the Collège d'Anchin in 1568.
 Another college, supported by the Abbey of Marchiennes, opened in 1570.
 These colleges served not only as accommodation for students but also as venues for lectures.

 Royal-appointed lecturers accounted for only a tenth of the 300 teachers in the faculty.
 The faculty of the Jesuit College, which included up to 145 teachers, was regarded as the most influential center of power within the university.